visioncortex/ShapeSense/README.md

 ## Tail Tangent Approximation

-The first step in the pipeline is to extract the two curves from the two endpoints; smoothing is performed to better approximate the tangents near the endpoints (*tails* of the whole curve).
+The next step is to (divide, if needed, and) extract the two curves from the two endpoints; smoothing is performed to better approximate the tangents near the endpoints (*tails* of the whole curve).
 After this step, we will obtain two tangents (2-D direction vectors), one at each tail.
 We will call these tangents *tail tangents*.

 ![Tail tangent approximation](images/simple/tail_tangent_approx.png)
-After discrete rasterization, even a theoretically smooth curve will contain sharp corners.
-The naive approach is to simply take A as the tail tangent, but better (more practical/useful) approximations may be obtained by taking more subsequent segments into account (e.g. B,C,D).
+The naive approach is to simply take A as the tail tangent, but better (more practical/useful) approximations may be obtained by taking more subsequent segments into account (e.g. B, C, D).

 A number of factors determine the accuracy and robustness of tail tangent approximation.
-Our implementation takes into account how many points to consider from the tails, how long should the segments being considered accumulate to, and how the weights for each segment should differ towards the tails.
+Our implementation supports configurations like how many points to consider from the tails, how long should the segments being considered accumulate to, and how the weights for each segment should change towards the tails.

 <hr>